+We thought we’d take a look.
 We have taken the data from Airport Coordination Ltd, which runs the slot allocation programme.
-The numbers below are for a random week in the Summer season (w/c 5th September) which runs from late March until late October.
+The numbers below are for the full winter season which runs from late October until late March (22 weeks).

 Here are the 25 airlines with the most slots at Heathrow

 ‘Slots held’ is the total number of individual slots for the entire winter flying season divided by the number of weeks.

 Two slots are required per flight.
 Virgin Atlantic, for example, has 392 slots which equals 196 return flights per week.

 |Airline||Slots held||% of total|

 |Delta Air Lines||164||1.78%|